-Participants in the development of IFSPs (both initial and annual) for children with disabilities ages birth through two years must include:
+Participants in the development of IFSPs (both initial and annual) for children with disabilities ages birth through two (2) years must include:

 - a.
 The parent or parent(s) of the child; - b.
 Other family members as requested by the parent(s), if feasible to do so; - c.
 An advocate or person outside of the family, if the parent(s) request that the person participate; - d.
 The service coordinator who has been working with the family since the initial referral of the child for evaluation, or the person designated responsible for implementation of the IFSP; - e.
-For initial IFSP meetings, individuals who are directly involved in conducting the evaluation and assessment; - f.
-The individual who will be providing early intervention services to the child or family, as appropriate. - 5.
-If any of these participants is unable to attend a meeting, arrangements must be made for the individual's involvement through other means, including: - a.
-Participating in a telephone or video conference call; - b.
+For initial IFSP meetings, at least two (2) professionals from two (2) different disciplines directly involved in conducting the evaluations and assessments; for subsequent IFSP meetings, at least two (2) professionals from two different disciplines; and; - f.
+As appropriate, persons who will be providing services to the child or family. - If any of these participants are unable to attend a meeting, arrangements must be made for the person's involvement through other means, including: - a.
+Participating in a telephone conference call; - b.
 Having a knowledgeable authorized representative attend the meeting; or - c.
 Making pertinent records available at the meeting. - 6.
-Each periodic review provides for the participation of the individuals listed above.
-If conditions warrant, provisions must be made for the participation of other representatives. - 7.
-Provision of services before evaluation and assessments are completed
+Each periodic review provides for the participation of the persons listed above.
+If conditions warrant, provisions must be made for the participation of other representatives.